Subscribe to updates

 Counter Fraud Activity Report 2026/27

-This report outlines the council's Counter Fraud Plan for 2026/27, developed in line with the council's Anti-Fraud, Bribery and Corruption Framework and the Fighting Fraud and Corruption Strategy for the 2020s for Local Government.
-The plan includes horizon scanning for new fraud risks, an analysis of the Economic Crime and Corporate Transparency Act 2023 (ECCTA), an assessment of how the council itself could commit fraud, and an evaluation of current fraud risks.
-The report concludes that risks for the council remain well controlled and proposes a schedule of work to ensure these controls remain relevant.
-The committee is asked to support and approve the Counter Fraud Plan and its associated assurance map.
+This report was set to outline the Council's Counter Fraud Plan for 2026/27, developed in line with the Council's Anti-Fraud, Bribery and Corruption Framework and the Fighting Fraud and Corruption Strategy for the 2020s for Local Government.
+The report included a horizon scan for new fraud risks, an analysis of the Economic Crime and Corporate Transparency Act 2023 (ECCTA), an assessment of how the Council itself could commit fraud, and an assessment of current fraud risks.
+The report concluded that risks for the Council remained well controlled and proposed a schedule of work to ensure these controls remain relevant.
+The Counter Fraud Plan encompasses activities across both the Council and St Leger Homes.

 Anti-Fraud, Bribery and Corruption Framework 2026-2029

-Attached is the latest update to the council's Anti-Fraud and Corruption Framework, which sets out the policies and strategies used to combat fraud and corruption.
-This framework, updated every three years, now includes reference to the Economic Crime and Corporate Transparency Act 2023 and the associated Failure to Prevent Fraud offence.
-The report notes that while the risk of the council committing fraud is assessed as low, there are areas where it and its representatives may do so.
-The framework has been updated to cover this and to reiterate the council's stance on fraud committed in its name.
-The committee is asked to consider this updated framework before its approval by Cabinet.
+This report presented the latest update to the Council's Anti-Fraud and Corruption Framework, which sets out the policies and strategies for combating fraud and corruption.
+The framework, updated every three years, now includes reference to the Economic Crime and Corporate Transparency Act 2023 and the associated Failure to Prevent Fraud

 Internal Audit Charter and Strategy

-This report presents the updated Internal Audit Charter and the Internal Audit Strategy for 2026-2029.
-The Charter, which defines the internal audit activity's purpose, authority, and responsibility, has been updated to reflect the requirements of the new Global Internal Audit Standards (UK Public Sector) and the Code of Practice for the Governance of Internal Audit in UK Local Government.
-The Strategy sets out the vision, strategic objectives, and initiatives for the Internal Audit Service, including an action plan for their delivery.
-The committee is asked to approve both the Internal Audit Charter and the Internal Audit Strategy.
+The committee was asked to approve the updated Internal Audit Charter and the Internal Audit Strategy for 2026-2029.
+The Charter, which defines the internal audit activity's purpose, authority, and responsibility, had been updated to reflect the requirements of the new Global Internal Audit Standards (UK Public Sector) and the Code of Practice for the Governance of Internal Audit in UK Local Government.
+The Internal Audit Strategy for 2026-2029 sets out the vision, strategic objectives, and initiatives of the service, including an action plan for their delivery, developed in accordance with the Global Internal Audit Standards.
+The strategy aims to develop agile and data-driven approaches to auditing, focus on workforce planning and professional development, and enhance the assurance framework.

 Internal Audit Plan 2026/27

-This report presents the Internal Audit Plan for 2026/27, produced following a review of the council's risks and controls.
+This report presented the Internal Audit Plan for 2026/27, produced following a review of the Council's risks and controls.
 The plan conforms to the Global Internal Audit Standards for the UK Public Sector.
 The planned internal audit resource for 2026/27 is 8.75 FTEs, with 9,301 hours allocated.
-The plan is designed to be flexible and responsive to the organisation's needs, with 88% of hours dedicated to assurance, advice, consultancy, follow-up, and counter fraud work, and 12% allocated for responsive/contingency work.
-The Head of Internal Audit considers this sufficient to provide an annual opinion on the authority's risk, governance, and control arrangements.
-The committee is asked to support the principles and strategy underpinning the plan and approve the plan itself.
+The plan allows for flexibility and responsiveness to the organisation's needs, with 88% of hours dedicated to assurance, advice, consultancy, follow-up, and counter-fraud work, and 12% allocated for responsive/contingency work.
+The Head of Internal Audit considered this sufficient to provide an annual opinion on the authority's risk, governance, and control arrangements.
+The plan included audits across various directorates, focusing on areas such as Local Assistance Scheme and Household Support Fund, Contract Storage and Retention, Core Financial Processes, Property Acquisitions, and Safeguarding arrangements.

 External Auditor (Grant Thornton) - Audit Plan 2025/26